-The first step in the needs determination process is identifying the gap between the current and desired situations.
-To do this we need to find out what the current issue is and where the client or learner wants to be.
-As each gap or issue will have different solutions, it is important that we are clear.
+As we have said, the first step in the needs determination process is identifying the gap between the current and desired situations.
+As shown in our earlier example, to do this we need to find out what the learner’s current “state” is and where the client or learner wants to be or what the want to do (“desired state”).
+As each gap or issue will have different solutions, it is important that we are clear and specific.
 For example, a client may walk in and tell you he needs help writing a resume.
-In the chart, we have set out some of the current/desired state pairs we might discover through investigation:
+In the chart, we have set out basic current/desired state pairs we might discover through investigation:

 There are a number of “investigation” methods to help you determine the need.
 Different techniques may be more suitable for different circumstances.
 Combinations of techniques may be necessary to drill down to the problem.
 Here are some suggested methods:

 - Observation – Sometimes just watching a client or learner can provide insight on what the “gap” might be.
 For example, you might notice the learner seems to have vision problems that are affecting the learner’s ability to read.